axelpale/yamdog/api.md

 - *opts*
   - optional object with properties:
+    - *intro*
+      - optional string or array of strings.
+Comment blocks that have these names are placed first regardless of their alphabetical position.
+    - *outro*
+      - optional string or array of strings.
+Comment blocks that have these names are placed last regardless of their alphabetical position.
     - *locales*
       - optional string or array that defines the locale for the order.
       - The available values are documented in [Intl.Collator]( https://developer.mozilla.org/en-US/docs/Web/JavaScript/ Reference/Global_Objects/Intl/Collator).